 - 4.6% of those have some form of visual disability and have to use screen readers (to allow them access via text-to-speech synthesizer) or access content through braille (to allow them to feel text with their fingers).

-- 5.9% has a hearing disability and have to access content through subtitles or captions and so the content must have a visual alternative.
+- 5.9% have a hearing disability and have to access content through subtitles or captions and so the content must have a visual alternative.

 - While 10.8% of Americans with a disability has a cognitive disability and have to access content through screen magnifiers or access information in text, audio, or other formats.

 - And 13.7% have an ambulatory disability and have to access content through a keyboard, voice dictation, head, or other software.

 By now, you should be asking how to ensure ADA and 508 compliance to prevent your company from violating an important federal law and restricting your customer’s ability to get important information.